AleksandrEG-pub/first_project/readme.md

 - Database persistence available with option: `--repository-type=database`
 - Simple authentication and authorization (roles: ADMIN, USER).
 - Product management (add, list, search) and basic audit logging.
+- configuration for database and migrations passed using file, which supplied to application as an argument --file=/path/to/file.
+By default it is a file application.env in project root.

 ## Present initialization data
 On first run (or when storage is empty), the application initializes default data automatically.